-Nicholas Harris is a lecturer in the School of Psychological Sciences at ACAP.
+Nicholas Harris is a lecturer in the Discipline of Psychological Sciences at ACAP.
 His PhD thesis investigated the social psychological factors that facilitate, and protect against, the development of intergroup anxiety.
 This research program combined self-reported and psychophysiological measures to capture responses following aversive first-hand, and vicarious, learning tasks.

 Nicholas has also established a number of collaborative research programs, as well as establishing a strong student-centred teaching track-record in a wide range of undergraduate units in Psychology and Statistics.

 Nicholas currently teaches units on Psychological Assessment, Intercultural Psychology, Social Psychology and Statistics.